TimMeiwald/PackratParserGenerator/README.md

 DEFECT: Known issue between string inputs and string from file read.
 Unsure how to solve or what even the issue is.

+TODO: Return Tuples of Nodes, this would allow me to get rid of _SEQUENCE, _ZERO_OR_MORE and _ONE OR MORE without doing significant extra computation as opposed to currently(dominates parsing time ~ 140% raw parsing time).
+TODO: Do Delete and Passthrough during parsing to minimize compiler time dedicated to rationalizing redundant var_names ~ 70% raw parse time.
+TODO: FUTURE: String based inputs, whilst using (a lot)more memory it means you can keep the cache between parsing which should drastically speed up repeated compiles with only minor changes.
+(If I do this replace LRU_Cache with maxsize with Cache with no size despite being slower(when cache is never filled on LRU cache) per se as it can cache everything).
+Then test if it is even faster.